sagan/simplegoproxy/README.md

         Root path (with leading and trailing slash) (default "/") -sign
         Calculate the sign of target url and output result.
 The "key" flag need to be set.
-Args are url(s) -user string
+Args are url(s) -supress-error
+        Supress error display, send a 404 to client instead -user string
         Username of admin UI (Admin UI is available at "/admin" path) (default "root")
 ```